PeterMarshall29/book1/_build/html/_sources/jupyternotebooks/types.md

 # Types in C++

-The **type** of a variable defines its properties, the rules it must obey, and the set of operators and functions available to members of each type.
+The {term}`type` of a variable defines its properties, the rules it must obey, and the set of operators and functions available to members of that type.

 For example, `+` behaves differently when used an {term}`infix operator` between two integers, compared to between two strings.

 The addition of integers yields a different numerical value than the addition of the `char` representation of the same numbers.

 It would not make much sense to be able to add string-type to double-type variables, and the `type system` helps by preventing this.
+It may seem odd to even suggest the possibility but remember that all the types are stored in the memory as just binary numbers - any pair of binary codes can be added together, but it would be meaningless.

 Each object, reference, function, expression in C++ is associated with a type, which may be fundamental, compound, or user-defined, complete or incomplete, etc.
 ## Fundamental Types in C++

-Types defined in the {term}`core language` are the {term}`fundamental types`:
+Types defined in the {term}`core language` are called the {term}`fundamental types`:
 - Integral Types: `int`, `char`, `bool`, and variants.
-- Floating-point Types: `float`, `double`, etc..
+- Floating-point Types: `float`, `double`, etc.
-- Void
+- Void.

 {term}`Void` is a type used to signify the absence of information.

 The integral and floating-point types are collectively called the arithmetic types.

-Other 'built-in' types, are constructed using declarator operators, including: pointer types `int*`, simple array type, `char[]`, and reference types `double&` and `vector<int>&&`.
+Other ‘built-in’ types are constructed using declarator operators - e.g. pointer types `int*`, simple array type e.g. `char[]`, and reference types `double&` and `vector<int>&&`.

 The types in the {term}`standard library` are **derived types** constructed using the types in the core language.

-Programmers can define their own 'user-defined' types.
-Using a {term}`class`, or a {term}`template`, etc..
+Programmers can define their own 'user-defined' types, using a {term}`class`, or a {term}`template` etc..

-## C++ is a **strongly-typed language**.
+## C++ is a Strongly-typed Language.

-Once a variable type is set, for example when a number is cast as a **double**, the type cannot be changed.
+Once a variable's type has been declared, for example when a number is cast as a `double`, the type cannot be changed.

 However, type conversion is possible - by copying the value from a variable of one type to a new variable of the different type.
 This is called {term}`casting to type`.

 Casting required conversion from one type to another - there are some inbuilt conversions, and others may be created by the user.

 Strict type enforcement offers benefits to both efficiency and safety.
 It would be difficult to keep track of the type of a variable if it could be changed and would require frequent type checking to ensure no errors, which takes time and resources.